Requests for bids to build the school were made in July of 1886.

-In 1937 when the old McCymonds High School was abandoned, its students joined Lowell and then it was known as Lowell-McClymonds.
-A year later the name was switched to McClymonds-Lowell.
-The Lowell students were switched to Prescot Junior High in 1938.
+In 1937 the old McCymonds High School was abandoned, the students joined Lowell, and then it was known as Lowell-McClymonds.
+A year later, the name changed to McClymonds-Lowell.
+The Lowell students were moved to Prescot Junior High in 1938.

-When McClymonds new school was built on Myrtle Street the name was changed back to Lowell Junior High School;
+When McClymonds was built on Myrtle Street.
+It became Lowell Junior High School, again.

 The new building replaced an old historic wood-framed building that had the distinction of being the “most named” school.